ORIGIN: Scarperia, Tuscany, Italy

 AGE: c.
 1950s

 Vintage c.
-1950s folding knife made by the Tonerini company in Scarperia, Italy.
-This knife, known as the “Caccia Mugellano” or hunting knife from the Mugello region of Tuscany, has a cow horn handle, a wide mirror-polished stainless steel blade, and shot shell extractors, one side pulls 12 gauge shells while other pulls 20 gauge.
-The blade movement is solidly spring-loaded requiring a 2-handed effort to open and close, and there is also a manual latch to keep the blade securely closed.
-It is rare to find an old hunting knife in such fine condition!
+1950s folding knife made by the Giglio company in Scarperia, Italy.
+This knife, known as the “Zuava” is a traditional knife from Tuscany.
+This hefty folding knife has a water buffalo horn handle, a wide mirror-polished stainless steel blade, and is marked Giglio, Scarperia on one side with the fleur-de-lys or “giglio” image on the other side.
+The blade movement is solidly spring loaded requiring a 2-handed effort to open and close, and there is also a manual latch to keep the blade securely closed.